 Cowan was a marketing genius, he convinced department stores to display the trains as part of their Christmas Tree Displays.
 The trains were larger than any other on the market.
 They painted the cars in bright colors with the intent of attracting children and their mothers.
 Thus a tradition was born making Lionel Trains a popular gift item for the Holiday.

 The Polar Express Train: Created from the Movie

-A children’s book “The Polar Express” written by Chris Van Allsburg in 1985.
-The book turning into a popular movie in 2004 staring Tom Hanks.
+A children’s book “The Polar Express” was written by Chris Van Allsburg in 1985.
+The book turned into a popular movie in 2004 starring Tom Hanks.
 The movie prompted Lionel to create the now very popular, Polar Express Train Set.

-As I said earlier, my younger brother Joey is quite the train enthusiast.
+As I said earlier, my younger brother Joey is quite a train enthusiast.
 Here is a video of Joey operating his trains.
-About 1:45 into the video he explains what every engine is, and later you’ll see him operate some of the neat accessories he has set up.
+About 1:45 into the video, he explains what every engine is, and later you’ll see him operate some of the neat accessories he has set up.

 Start Your Tradition Today With Lionel

 Lionel The Polar Express Ready-to-Play Set, Battery-Powered Berkshire-Style Model Train Set with Remote, BlackLionel Pennsylvania Flyer LionChief 0-8-0 Freight Set with Bluetooth Capability, Electric O Gauge Model Train Set with Remote